What are Functional Skills: Everything You Need to Know

-Our Functional skills courses take an average of about two months to complete.
+Our Functional Skills courses take an average of about two months to complete.
 However, if you decide to enrol, we give our students six months to finish their course.
 If you need longer, then just ask us to arrange an extension for you.
 If you require a six-month study break, we also offer this for free.

-A lot of employers do like functional skills as qualifications.
+A lot of employers do respect functional skills as qualifications.
 In addition to the functional skills level 1 and function skills level 2 courses being viewed as equivalent to GCSE qualifications, many employers see functional skills as a useful stepping stone before apprenticeships.

 Employer feedback was given to the Department for Education when they suggested new subject content for functional skills courses.

 What is the Subject Content for Functional Skills?

 Most of the content has remained the same as before.
 However, after the recent refresh (September 2019), the functional skills course content tends to focus on the skills gained from other qualifications too, like GCSEs.
 The Functional Skills English course concentrates more on spelling, grammar and punctuation than the previous syllabus, whereas the Functional Skills Maths course is aligned with problem-solving.

 The courses are graded as either a ‘pass’ or ‘fail’.
 Students do not need to create a portfolio for the course, as it is exam-based.

 If you choose to enrol with us, the exams can either be taken online with a remote invigilator at your home, or as a paper-based version at our college.
 Last year, exams were replaced by Centre Assessment Grades (CAGs) due to the pandemic.
 However, exams are expected to go ahead from this year onwards.

 What Are the Awarding Bodies for Functional Skills?